 Kerman gave a TED talk in 2013 about the prison system, peppering it with details about her own incarceration.
 In it, Kerman shared bits about people who inspired characters on the show — like the ex-lover who got her into the drug trade.
 At the seven-minute mark of the video below, Kerman shares how confronting her ex helped her confront her past.

 Season two begins with Piper serving time in the SHU for attacking Pennsatucky, but in real life, Kerman never had solitary confinement.
-She did, however, testify before the Senate earlier this year on behalf of eliminating the use of solitary as punishment.
+She did, however, testify before the Senate in 2014 on behalf of eliminating the use of solitary as punishment.

 — Additional reporting by Shannon Vestal